-Have you ever wanted to make your own dog food or just give your dog a human treat?
+Have you ever wanted to make homemade dog food or give your dog a human treat?
 If you’re not sure what they can eat check out this list of human foods dogs can and can not eat before deciding what to make them.

 Human Foods Dogs Can and Can Not Eat

 Check out this healthy homemade recipe for your dogs – Tropical-Flavored Popsicles (perfect summer treat for kids too)

 - sweet potatoes

 Nuts & Other Foods

 - bread (small amounts)

 So, what do you think about this list of human foods dogs can and can not eat?
 Are you shocked?

 Being the person I am if I were to feed my dogs’ human foods, I’d make sure it was good healthy food – not so much processed meats and probably not popcorn or bread either.
 My dogs love and get (sometimes) eggs that have been left over from my son’s morning breakfast.
 Nothing harmful goes into my dogs’ mouths – never!